Requirements for consideration:

 - Presentations/posters at healthcare conferences or society meetings regarding use of the Passy Muir Valve.

-- Objective measurements and documentation of improved outcomes.
+- Objective measurements and documentation of improved outcomes from QI or QA studies (or similar data) within the facility.
 Examples include: weaning rates, decannulation rates, length of stay, oral feeding/swallowing measures, aspiration rates, communication measures, mobility/physical.

 Have questions or concerns?
 Please contact Dr. Kristin King at firstname.lastname@example.org.